iusrepo/ius.io/docs/index.md

   upstream developers.
 * No automatic replacement of stock RPM packages.

-## Available Packages

-We typically package the latest stable versions of PHP, Python, MySQL, and more.
-A complete list can be found [here][1].

 ## Contact Us

 Most of our development is done in [GitHub][2], so that is the best way to